top of page

 Is it helpful?
 Or only disturbing?

 First of all, you have to acknowledge that this worry is born from love and the wish to do the best for your pet.
 From the responsibility of caring for a life that mostly depends on you.
 And from the fear of missing something important until it’s too late.
+So, worry is OK!

 Worry is an owner’s deep care in the absence of clear guidance.

 When understanding is missing, decisions become reactive.
 And reactive decisions rarely feel safe or lead to positive outcomes.

-But what could change that?
+Clarity.
+Clarity gives owners confidence.
 And them pets - more protected lives.

 As a veterinarian, I’ve seen how much can be prevented long before it becomes an emergency.
 Just through knowing what is normal, what is not, and when to ask for help.